 Humidifiers add the perfect amount of moisture to your air, helping with sickess, itchy skin, and warped wood furniture and instruments.
 Dehumidifiers remove moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort significantly.

 Don’t Dismiss Duct Cleaning

-With the shift to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our hvac systems work to keep our home enjoyable.
-Energy-efficiency is a wonderful thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
+With the move to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our hvac systems work to keep our home enjoyable.
+Energy-efficiency is a wonderful thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stationary and contaminants (indoor air pollution) are staying inside your home’s air – the air you breathe.
-An air ventilation system detects indoor and outdoor temperatures and humidity and continually brings the required air replacement.
+An air ventilation system monitors indoor and outdoor temperatures and humidity and continually brings the required air replacement.
 This can add 5% to 10% more fresh air every 60 minutes, reducing the concentration of airborne contaminants.